damperedN/damperedN/README.md

 - 👋 Hi, I’m @damperedN
 - 👀 I’m interested in ...
+New Proyects OSINT
 - 🌱 I’m currently learning ...
+PHP and Python
 - 📫 I am interested in the security of the internet of things I repair toys for everyone, things like drones, computers, etc.
 <!---